micmejia/bible-dump/NKJV/Acts/Acts 17.md

 So those who conducted Paul brought him to Athens; and receiving a command for Silas and Timothy to come to him with all speed, they departed. ## The Philosophers at Athens

 ###### 16
-Now while Paul waited for them at Athens, his spirit was provoked within him when he saw that the city was [^e]given over to idols.
+Now while Paul waited for them at Athens, his spirit was provoked within him when he saw that the city was given over to idols.

 ###### 17
 Therefore he reasoned in the synagogue with the Jews and with the _Gentile_ worshipers, and in the marketplace daily with those who happened to be there.

 ###### 18
-[^f]Then certain Epicurean and Stoic philosophers encountered him.
-And some said, "What does this [^g]babbler want to say?"
+Then certain Epicurean and Stoic philosophers encountered him.
+And some said, "What does this babbler want to say?"
 Others said, "He seems to be a proclaimer of foreign gods," because he preached to them Jesus and the resurrection.

 ###### 19
-And they took him and brought him to the [^h]Areopagus, saying, "May we know what this new doctrine _is_ of which you speak?
+And they took him and brought him to the Areopagus, saying, "May we know what this new doctrine _is_ of which you speak?

 ###### 20
 For you are bringing some strange things to our ears.
 Therefore we want to know what these things mean."